 - Homework 3 - Foster sold roses.
 He sold the following number of roses over the last 7 days.
 Use the data in the frequency chart to complete the histogram below.

 - Practice 2 - Riley is a tour guide.
 He recorded the age of members of his tour.
-Use the data in the frequency chart to create a histogram.
+Use the figures in the frequency chart to create a histogram.

 - Practice 3 - Isaac records the age of all the people living in the apartment below him.
 Use the data in the frequency chart to make a histogram.
 How many people are living in the apartment below him?